Let us help your loved one:

 Don’t get hysterical in front of the individual.
 Don’t attack or confront.
 Don’t ask them if they are in a cult.

 Position yourself as a possible “recruit” and try to elicit as much information as possible.
 Ask questions in a friendly manner and insist on getting specific answers.
 Don’t settle for global generalizations or evasions.
 Ask for any literature, but be cautious about going to meetings without getting properly prepared first.

 If a group is legitimate, it will stand up to scrutiny.
 Members will be forthcoming with information and that information will be verified by facts.
 It will not pressure people to make commitments before there is complete disclosure.
 It will not lie nor will it use phobias to enslave new members.

 Get information.
 Maintain contact.
 Try to get the person to engage with you in a process of researching the group objectively.
-Talk with former members, particularly former leaders if you can.
-Destructive cults vilify critical former members and make up stories to make them untrustworthy.
+Talk with former members, particularly former leaders, if you can.
+Destructive cults vilify critical former members and invent stories to make them untrustworthy.
 While that might be the case, use your own good judgment to listen to all of the facts objectively.
 Make your best decision based on your experience and the information you have collected.
 Periodically, as new information or experiences present themselves, you might review your evaluation.